CEK Machine: On the untyped lambda calculus

+where the calculus is extended to numbers and addition (even though both numbers and addition can be encoded entirely in the lambda calculus).

 Representation of components

 Each component of the CEK machine has various representations.
 The control string is usually a term being evaluated, or sometimes, a line number.
 For example, a CEK machine evaluating the lambda calculus would use a lambda expression as a control string.
 The environment is almost always a map from variables to values, or in the case of CESK machines, variables to addresses in the store.
 The representation of the continuation varies.
 It often contains another environment as well as a continuation type, for example argument or application.
 It is sometimes a call stack, where each frame is the rest of the state, i.e. a control statement and an environment.

 Related machines

 There are some other machines closely linked to the CEK machine.

 CESK machine

 The CESK machine is another machine closely related to the CEK machine.
 The environment in a CESK machine maps variables to pointers, on a "store" (heap) hence the name "CESK".
 It can be used to model mutable state, for example the Λ_{σ} calculus described in the original paper.
 This makes it much more useful for interpreting imperative programming languages, rather than functional ones.